Is a Property Manager Worth the Cost? An Honest Analysis

 What is the ROI of hiring a property manager?▾

 The ROI of professional property management is primarily measured in risk avoidance — the cost of bad outcomes prevented.
-A single eviction in Northern Virginia costs $9,000–$20,000.
-A security deposit dispute lost due to inadequate documentation costs $1,000–$5,000.
-Extended vacancy from incorrect pricing costs $80–$150/day.
+A single eviction in Northern Virginia costs $9,000 to $20,000.
+A security deposit dispute lost due to inadequate documentation costs $1,000 to $5,000.
+Extended vacancy from incorrect pricing costs $80 to $150 per day.
 One year of management fees at a flat rate is typically less than any one of these avoided costs.

 How do I evaluate whether my property manager is worth the cost?▾